Maidenform Brands cuts 2012 profit view as Sandy, weak Europe hurt sales

-Lingerie maker Maidenform Brands Inc MFB.N cut its full-year profit estimate for the second time this year, citing continued weak demand in Europe and superstorm Sandy, though third-quarter profit came in slightly above market estimates.
+Nov 7 Lingerie maker Maidenform Brands Inc cut its full-year profit estimate for the second time this year, citing continued weak demand in Europe and superstorm Sandy, though third-quarter profit came in slightly above market estimates.

 The company, which sells brands such as Flexees, Lilyette and Sweet Nothings in addition to its namesake line, cut its per-share earnings estimate for the year to between $1.39 and $1.44 from between $1.50 and $1.60.